Open-MSS/MSS/docs/deployment.rst

 By this setting you override the PYTHONPATH environment variable.
 So you have also to add the site-packes directory of your miniconda or anaconda installation besides the config file path.

+If your server hosts different instances by different users you want to setup this path in mss_wms_setting.py.

 Configuration of wsgi for wms